-Start-ups: early and late-stage startups often have founders, CEOs, or a small group of key employees whose expertise is hard to replace.
-Buying key life insurance for start-ups can be more complicated during underwriting because the business’s track record is not as established, so we recommend working closely with a licensed insurance agent from the very beginning.
+Start-ups Early and late-stage startups often have founders or a small group of key employees whose expertise is hard to replace.
+Buying key life insurance for start-ups can be more complicated because they don’t have a long track record of success.

-Small or private businesses: from mom-and-pop stores to private practice law firms, small businesses typically have owners or partners who would be hard to replace either because of their reputation with clients or their involvement in day-to-day business operations.
-If the business has been around for a while, the financial underwriting process is fairly straightforward.
+Small or private businesses Small businesses typically have owners or partners who would be hard to replace either because of their reputation with clients or their involvement in day-to-day operations.

 “There's no excuse for most businesses, especially small businesses, not to have a life insurance policy such as key person insurance,” says Warren Robbins, senior sales associate at Policygenius.
 “Businesses often skip this step in risk evaluations for business planning, but if you don’t have life insurance for your top employees, you are not mitigating a potentially devastating risk.”